 According to Northam’s bill, sportsbooks will have to pay $250,000 for a three license in addition to a 15% revenue tax from the state.
 The license will grant allowance for the operations of online wagering.

 Richmond, Danville, Norfolk, Bristol and Portsmouth are currently the five cities that now have the option to build land-based casino locations.
-Voters will have the final say as the proposition must pass a ciry-wide referendum in November.
-If passed by the electorate, ground breaking will begin to be broken on these properties and the Virginia Lottery would become the main body for casino gaming.
+Voters will have the final say as the proposition must pass a city-wide referendum in November.
+If passed by the electorate, groundbreaking will begin to be broken on these properties and the Virginia Lottery would become the main body for casino gaming.